 Capital assets, which include property, plant and equipment, are stated at cost in the government-wide financial statements.
 Donated assets and historical treasures are reported at their acquisition value at the date of donation.
 The District defines capital assets as assets with an initial cost of more than \$5,000 and an estimated useful life greater than one year.
 Improvements, which increase the service capacity or extend the useful life of an asset, are capitalized.
 Interest incurred during construction is not capitalized.
 Maintenance, repairs, and equipment replacements of a routine nature are charged to expenditures/expenses as incurred and are not capitalized.
 Land, construction in progress, and certain historical treasures meeting certain criteria are not depreciated.

-Capital assets, including right-to-use lease assets, are depreciated/amortized using the straight-line method over the following useful lives.
+Capital assets, including intangible right-to-use lease and information technology subscription assets, are depreciated/amortized using the straight-line method over the following useful lives.

 Buildings and improvements 15 - 30 years

 Fire apparatus and other vehicles 5 - 25 years

 Furniture, fixtures, and equipment 4 - 20 years

-Right-to-use leased buildings 2 - 30 years
+Lease assets - buildings 2 - 30 years

-Right-to-use leased equipment 2 - 10 years
+Lease assets - equipment 2 - 10 years

+Subscription assets - software 2 - 10 years